KrailOrg/krail/docs/tutorial01.md

 - Click on "Private" and you will see that it jumps to "Private home" - this is configurable behaviour - it is a redirect so that there does not need to be a view if the "Private" page itself will never be shown
 - Logout.
 You will now be on the logout page (which by default does not appear in the navigation components - also configurable behaviour)
 - Press the browser 'back' button - and a notification will pop up saying that *"private/home is not a valid page"*.
 Even though you know this is not the case, this message is deliberate, as it means that if a user tries to guess a url that they are not authorised for, they will not even get confirmation that the page exists.
 - Look at the message bar and you will see that the same message has appeared there.
-We will look at user notifications and how they are handled a bit later.
+We will look at [user notifications](tutorial04.md) and how they are handled a bit later.

-All of the Access Control elements will be described in more detail later in the Tutorial.